grant-olson/grant-olson.github.io/_drafts/magloop.md

 dialectic material under the shield.
 After that I added an adapter to the free end.

+## Installation

+At this point you should be ready to do an initial smoke test.
+I would recommend using the 4 foot antenna and setting the assembly on a table before trying to use it outside.

-### Stand
+### Positioning

-The base needs some height off the ground to get to a normal pattern.
-Not that much, maybe 18 inches.
-I imagine more height will get lower takeoff angles and better DX performance.
-I mostly just set the antenna on a table in my back porch.
-But when I'm setting it up outside I use an upside-down utility bucket as the stand.
-When using the 8 foot antenna, this requires the use of guy lines, which I'll talk about later.
-But initial testing will be easiest if you have a picnic table or something.
+To get lowest SWR, the loop must be off of the ground.
+While testing on my back porch, I just sat it on a bar-height table.
+When I use the antenna outside, I set it on an upside-down utility bucket which is about 18 inches high.
+Any lower than that and the SWR starts creeping up again.
+I suspect even higher is still better, as you'll get better angles for DX takeoff, but the bucket was adequate to hit Europe and South America from Pittsburgh.

+The antenna also has some directionality, with the strongest signal shooting off of the ends of the loop.
+It's only somewhat directional, so I generally just point it either North/South or East/West and don't try to dial in on an exact bearing.

 ### Tuning

 Initial tuning is done by adjusting the variable capacitor.
 I attached a key ring to mine to make it easier to turn.
-When the capacitor is fully retracted and has the *least* amount of capacitance, you'll be closest to the ideal performance for the given loop size.
+When the capacitor is fully retracted and has the *least* amount of capacitance, you'll be closest to the ideal efficienty for the given loop size.
 At this point, very small changes in capacitance will have a large impact on the frequency sweet spot.
 As you add more capacitance and the frequency goes down, you'll find that the bandwitdth decreases and